 The Writing Retreat is our most popular U.S.-based program, and it’s the only program which we’ve repeated multiple times.
 We run the retreat for one month in the fall (October/November) in a rented hostel which accommodates our group of roughly 25 young adult writers plus four staff.
 Previous Writing Retreats have taken place on the Oregon coast, Crested Butte (Colorado), Durango (Colorado), and Cape Cod (Massachusetts).
 Applications for each year’s Writing Retreat typically open in January.
-We’re taking a break from the Writing Retreat in 2015 to focus on the Adventure Semester, but it might return in 2016!
+We’re taking a break from the Writing Retreat in 2015 to run the Adventure Semester, but it might return in 2016!